 Under certain of our license agreements, the Company receives royalty payments based upon our licensees' net sales of covered products.
-Generally, under these agreements, the Company receives royalty reports from our licensees approximately one quarter in arrears, that is, generally in the second month of the quarter after the licensee has sold the royalty-bearing product.
 The Company recognizes royalty revenues when it can reliably estimate such amounts and collectability is reasonably assured.

 Royalty revenue paid by Shionogi on their product sales is subject to returns.
 Prior to the third quarter of 2012, the Company did not have sufficient historical experience to reasonably estimate product returns and therefore could not reasonably record the underlying revenue.
-As of June 30, 2012, the Company deferred recognition of all RAPIACTA® royalty revenue from Shionogi sales in 2011 and the first six months of 2012.
 During the third quarter of 2012, and after the completion of the 2011/2012 flu season in Japan, the Company obtained sufficient historical information to reasonably estimate product returns and recognized royalty revenue of \$2,848, net of an allowance for estimated returns.
-Prospectively, the Company expects to have sufficient information to recognize royalty revenue on a quarterly basis, net of an allowance of estimate returns.
+During the fourth quarter of 2012, the Company recognized royalty revenue of \$469, for a total of \$3,317 in 2012.
+During the first quarter of 2013, the Company recognized royalty revenue of \$1,924.